 Santa Maria Regla and Pachuca

 After a very good night’s sleep in the quiet mountain hacienda of Santa Maria Regla, we hit the mountain roads on our way to the town of Pachuca.
-When we arrived, we were greeted by mother and daughter Diana and Marianna Peña, who are running a newly opened exam sub centre.
+When we arrived, we were greeted by Mariana Peña, who is running a newly opened exam sub centre.

 After that, we visited the nearby Colegio Adam Smith.
 Our Key and Preliminary exams are part of the curriculum that the students take in year 6 and year 9.
 We met with several of the students and were very impressed with the level of English.